-At the end of the Australian COVID-19 pandemic, users will be prompted to delete the COVIDSafe app from their phone.
+When the Minister for Health declares the COVID-19 pandemic over, users will be prompted to delete the app from their phone.
 This will delete all app information on a person’s phone.
-The information contained in the information storage system will also be destroyed at the end of the pandemic.
+The information contained in the National COVIDSafe Data Store will also be destroyed at the end of the pandemic.

 Deleting the COVIDSafe app

 You can delete the COVIDSafe app from your phone at any time.
 This will delete all COVIDSafe app information from your phone.
-The information in the secure information storage system will not be deleted immediately.
+The information in the National COVIDSafe Data Store will not be deleted immediately.
 It will be destroyed at the end of the pandemic.
 If you would like your information deleted from the storage system sooner, you can complete our request data deletion form.

 Your information and privacy are strictly protected.